-Don't pick up a drug or fantasize about how using can ease your bad feelings.
+Don't pick up a drug or fantasize about using when you are feeling impatient, stressed or experiencing any other bad feelings.
 Using never has caused a feeling to pass.
 That bad feeling will only be magnified if you use.
 Remember that a feeling will not pass until you allow yourself to feel it.
 Reach out to someone instead of being uncomfortable.
 Make a point to start what you say with the words, "I am feeling…."
 This will reduce stress, feelings of being overwhelmed, and any bad feelings.
 It will help relieve any craving to relapse.
 Better to talk about a problem than to relapse over it.